sauljabin/kafka-streams-sandbox/README.md

    negative emotion when discussing certain digital currencies.
 Since a single tweet could mention multiple cryptocurrencies, we will demonstrate how to convert each input (tweet) into a variable number of outputs using a flatMap operator.
-7. The enriched tweets should be serialized using Avro, and written to an output topic called crypto-sentiment.
+7. The enriched tweets should be written to an output topic called crypto-sentiment.
 Our fictional trading algorithm will read from this topic and make investment decisions based on the signals it sees.

 ![](screenshots/sentiment-analysis.png)